|ABOUT TITLE IX||GET HELP||POLICIES AND PROCEDURES||EDUCATION & TRAINING||ADDITIONAL RESOURCES|

 Reporting Options | Help a Friend

-During this time of adjusting to being off campus, we want to make sure students know what resources are still available to them.
-Our victim advocate who provides support to students who have experienced sexual and/or domestic violence can still be reached on her work cell or e-mail M-F 8am-5pm.
-If students need support after 5PM or on weekends, they can contact CCS’ 24-hour crisis hotline at 1-888-385-4657.
+During this time of hybrid learning, we want to make sure students know what resources are still available to them.
+The confidential resources listed above are available to provide support.
+If students need support after 5pm or on weekends, they can contact Center for Community Solutions (CCS) 24-hour crisis hotline at 1-888-385-4657.

-If your home life is unstable or dangerous, the idea of staying at home for long periods of time might seem impossible.
-How can you try to stay safe AND practice social distancing?
+If your home life is unstable or dangerous, adhering to ever-changing quarantine mandates and social distancing policies might seem impossible.
+How can you try to stay safe and healthy in your household?
 SPEAK has crafted six questions to help guide your safety planning:

 - Where in your home do you feel most safe?
 In stressful moments, try going to the place where you feel most safe.
 You can also bring something that comforts you, like headphones to listen to music or a soft blanket.